18alantom/flask_test_movr/README.md

 ## Running the code in dev mode
 - **server**
   - Install packages in `requirements.txt` using `pip`.
-  - Install MySQL, source the `create_db.sql` file, (the file can alternatively be read and executeed using a python script).
+  - Install MySQL, source the `create_db.sql` file, (the file can alternatively be read and executed using a python script).
   - Update the `server/.env` file with the appropriate values (see the `os.getenv` calls in `app.py`).
   - `$ flask run`
 - **frontend**